vacuas/vexof/README.md

 Vectorizable SHAKE eXtendable Output Function (XOF).

-In the squeezing phase, VeXOF creates 8 instances (called stripes) of SHAKE that operate indepenently.
+In the squeezing phase, VeXOF creates 4 or 8 instances (called stripes) of SHAKE that operate indepenently.
 The instances are distinguished by adding a single byte with the stripe number when transitioning from absorbing to squeezing state.
 The XOF output is composed of 8 bytes from stripe 0, then 8 bytes from stripe 1 and so on up to 64 bytes before stripe 0 is used again.
 In this way, 8 parallel instances